 Recall Policy

-Because law students and faculty enjoy extended loan periods, the Law Library reserves the right to recall circulating materials when necessary.
+The Law Library reserves the right to recall circulating materials when necessary.
 If an item is required for a class, it may be subject to immediate recall.
 A rush recall requires the borrowing patron to return the book within 24 hours of notification.

 A regular recall may be placed on any item that has been out of the Library for more than two weeks.
 The first patron is then given 7 days from notification to return the item.
 Recalls DO change the original due date of the item.
 Recall notifications are made by telephone and/or email (both if possible).
 The Library considers notice to have been given on the date the message was emailed or left on an answering machine.
 Overdue fines for recalled materials are double the normal rate ($2/day up to $20.00).
 Library policy prohibits forgiving overdue recall fines.